 The Children’s Garden at Fort Williams Park is a landscape full of daring adventures, quiet contemplation, great mysteries waiting to be revealed, and small familiarities to offer comfort.
 This 1-1/2 acre garden was designed to let children explore their relationship with nature and one another in developmentally beneﬁcial ways.
 As our children immerse themselves in the landscape, love of the natural world instinctively follows.
 And a love of nature, built upon years of imaginative outdoor play as well as structured learning, fosters an understanding of environmental stewardship that will always guide them.

-Garden features include paths leading to a variety of opportunities for creative play; a small, diverse woodland full of birdsong; a meadow-inspired garden alive with native wildﬂowers and pollinating insects; a small pond promising frogs and dragonﬂies; water ﬂowing through a series of cascades into the skating pond below; a “gopher tunnel”; and picnic areas for rest and regrouping.
+Garden features include paths leading to a variety of opportunities for creative play; a small, diverse woodland full of birdsong; a meadow-inspired garden alive with native wildﬂowers and pollinating insects; a small pond promising frogs and dragonﬂies; water ﬂowing through a series of cascades into the skating pond below; a “gopher tunnel”; a tree lookout fort; a sliding stone; and picnic areas for rest and regrouping.

 Guarded by a stand of majestic red oaks, the Council Ring is the heart of the Children’s Garden design.
 Once servings as a military bandstand, this repurposed space is intended as a place for gathering, storytelling, music, and learning.
 Arboretum programs and ﬁeld trips will meet here, as well as community members simply looking to enjoy time together in a beautiful setting.
 Engraved granite bricks pave the ﬂoor of the ring, oﬀering a way for you to support the ongoing maintenance of the Garden and to leave your mark in Fort Williams Park!